osiweb/DOS65/DOS65_v2.1/README.md

 # DOS/65
 This is a full-fledged CP/M work-alike for the 6502 developed by Rich Leary.
 He has made the software and documentation available for individual (hobbyist) use.

+See the OSIWeb forum thread here: http://osiweb.org/osiforum/viewtopic.php?f=4&t=235

 The software is still commercial software, though, so please contact Richard Leary if you wish to distribute the software (see license info below).

 ## Contents
 The contents of this archive were posted to the OSIWeb forum by Rich Leary in 2015.
+Currently, this archive does not contain a bootable image, but does contain the source and documentation required to create a bootable image.

 ### [Documentation](Documentation)
-This is the DOS/65 v2.1 system documentation posted by Rich Leary.

-Currently, this repository does not contain a bootable image.
 This directory does contain all the manuals, as well as some DOS/65 utilities to read data and directories from OS65-D disks.

 ### [Source](Source)
 This is the 6502 assembly code for v2.1